Zoo Legacy

 Zoo Legacy is a hip-hop/indie-rock band from Ottawa, Ontario, Canada.
 Formed in 2010, the band consists of brothers Samuel (keyboards, guitars, vocals) and Dominic Goss (guitars).
 After successfully recording a demo of material, the brothers enlisted the talents of friend and local rapper Nicholas Pouponneau in the summer of 2010, who began rapping verses over the instrumental tracks they had previously written.
 They obtained their name by combining the previous stage name of Pouponneau (Young Legacy) and a neighborhood park the Goss brothers spent time in visiting family in South Africa (Zoo Lake).
-Throughout the years, they have shared the stage with acts such as Lauryn Hill, Kardinal Offishall, Classified, Shad, Ubiquitous Synergy Seeker, SonReal and BadBadNotGood.
-Their sound has been likened to artists such as The Weeknd, The XX and Atmosphere.
+Throughout the years, they have shared the stage with acts such as Lauryn Hill, Kardinal Offishall, Classified, Shad, Ubiquitous Synergy Seeker, Son Real and Bad Bad Not Good.
+Their sound has been likened to artists such as The Weekend, The XX and Atmosphere.

 History

-2011–2012
+Formation and early years (2011–2012)

 In October 2011, the band added Mark Milloy (drums) to its roster, who had been introduced to the band's members through a mutual acquaintance.
 After building up a repertoire of new music, which included input from new members Poupponeau and Milloy, the band began playing gigs in the National Capital Region and beyond.
 Early reviews of the band's music were positive; their song Shockwave was listed as a "best local song" of the year in the Ottawa Citizen.
 The Guardian (UK) also featured Zoo Legacy's track Shockwave on its website.
-Positive press continued with inclusion of their track 'Never' on the Before The Bigs compilation 'Best You've Never Heard' Volume 5.
+Positive press continued with inclusion of their track 'Never' on the Before The Biggs compilation 'Best You've Never Heard' Volume 5.